dabinuss/FlatFileDB/README.md

 use FlatFileDB\FlatFileDatabase;
 use FlatFileDB\FlatFileDBConstants;

-// Create a database instance and, for example, choose autoCommitIndex = false
+// Create a database instance
-// (you can trigger it manually later using commitAllIndexes())
 $db = new FlatFileDatabase(FlatFileDBConstants::DEFAULT_BASE_DIR, false);

 // Register tables -- for example, here we register the "users" and "products" tables